'Cod fraud' uncovered by BBC NI food sample tests

 Professor Elliott said: "The industry has to take this seriously."

-He described the issue as "fish fraud" where a cheaper fish species is passed off as cod.'Consumer confidence'
+He described the issue as "fish fraud" where a cheaper fish species is passed off as cod.

 The Northern Ireland Retail Consortium, which represents many but not all of the big supermarkets, said any labelling issue was of concern.